meirs10/realtime-av-camera-deraining/README.md

 **Real-time video restoration for autonomous driving.**
 This project implements a deep learning pipeline to remove raindrops, streaks, and fog from AV camera footage, restoring visibility for both human drivers and downstream computer vision tasks (e.g., object detection).

-The model is built on a **MobileNetV3-UNet** architecture, optimized for speed and deployed with a custom **Degradation** pipeline to generate synthetic training data from clean driving sequences.
+The model is built on a **MobileNetV3-UNet** architecture, optimized for speed and trained with a custom **Synthetic Degradation** pipeline that generates realistic paired training data from clean driving sequences.

 ---